Model Higgs bundles in exceptional components of the $\text{Sp(4}\text{,}\mathbb{R}\text{)}$-character variety: -Higgs bundles and surface group representations

-Equipping the surface $\Sigma$ with a complex structure $J$, there corresponds to a reductive fundamental group representation a polystable $G$-Higgs bundle over the Riemann surface $X=\left(\Sigma, J\right)$.
-This is seen using that any solution $h$ to Hitchin's equations defines a flat reductive $G$-connection where ${{D}_{h}}$ is the unique $H$-connection on $E$ compatible with its holomorphic structure.
-Conversely, given a flat reductive connection $D$ on a $G$-bundle $E_{G}$, there exists a harmonic metric, in other words, a reduction of structure group to $H\subset G$ corresponding to a harmonic section of ${{{E}_{G}}}/{H}\;\to X$.
-This reduction produces a solution to Hitchin's equations such that Equation (2.3) holds.
-In summary, we have the following seminal result, the \textbf{non-abelian Hodge correspondence}; its proof is based on combined work by N. Hitchin \cite{Hit87}, C. Simpson \cite{Simpson-variations}, \cite{Simpson-Higgs}, S. Donaldson \cite{Donaldson} and K. Corlette \cite{Corlette}: \begin{theorem} Let $G$ be a connected semisimple real Lie group with maximal compact subgroup $H\subseteq G$ and let $d\in {{\pi }_{1}}\left( G \right)\simeq {{\pi }_{1}}\left( H \right)$.
+In summary, equipping the surface $\Sigma$ with a complex structure $J$, a reductive representation of ${{\pi }_{1}}\left( \Sigma \right)$ into $G$ corresponds to a polystable $G$-Higgs bundle over the Riemann surface $X=\left( \Sigma, J \right)$; this is the content of the \textit{non-abelian Hodge correspondence}; its proof is based on combined work by N. Hitchin \cite{Hit87}, C. Simpson \cite{Simpson-variations}, \cite{Simpson-Higgs}, S. Donaldson \cite{Donaldson} and K. Corlette \cite{Corlette}: \begin{theorem}[Non-abelian Hodge correspondence] Let $G$ be a connected semisimple real Lie group with maximal compact subgroup $H\subseteq G$ and let $d\in {{\pi }_{1}}\left( G \right)\simeq {{\pi }_{1}}\left( H \right)$.
 Then there exists a homeomorphism